Ezere local history repository “Muitas Nams” (Customs House)

 Various objects belonging to former soldiers are often found at the site of the Grieze filtration camp and along the roads leading to it.
 Soldiers, arrested civilians, prisoners of war, etc. disposed of them for various reasons, both to avoid being identified and to avoid being subjected to "special attention".

-Missing soldiers of the German army during the Great Battle of Kurzeme
+Missing German soldiers during the Battle of Courland - Karl Grimm

 The records of the German army group "North", later renamed "Kurland" during the siege of Courland, still do not contain clear information about the approximately 50 000 German soldiers.
 These soldiers are listed as missing.
 Even today, the relatives of these soldiers are trying to find traces of their relatives and ancestors in Kurland, both documentary and physical.
 One such story is that of Karl Grimm, a German soldier from Swabia (a historical region in south-west Germany, at the source of the Rhine and Danube rivers), whose war career was cut short on 27 October 1944 at the Krūmi home near Vaiņode (5 km to the NW from Vaiņode, Latvia)

-The documentation of the German army group "Ziemeļi", which is later renamed "Kurland" during the siege of Kurzeme, still contains no clear information about approximately 50,000 German army soldiers.
-These soldiers are missing in action.
-Even today, the relatives of these soldiers are trying to find traces of their relatives and ancestors in Kurzeme, both documentary and physical.
-One such story is about
+The documentation of the German Army Group "North", which was later renamed "Kurland" during the siege of Kurzeme, still does not contain clear information about approximately 50,000 German army soldiers.
+These soldiers are listed as missing in action.
+Even today, relatives of these soldiers are trying to find traces of their relatives and ancestors in Kurzeme, both documentary and physical.
+One such story is about Herman Faul, who has been missing since December 27, 1944 - the 3rd Battle of Kurzeme, or Christmas Battles.

 "Digging is better than burrial!"